 Most business leaders would rather grind than get back to their regular jobs of 9-to-5.

 In 1519, a Spanish explorer and conquistador Hernán Cortés pursued the treasures of the Aztecs with 11 ships and a crew of 100 sailors and 500 soldiers.
 His army was vastly outnumbered and some soldiers tried to escape.
-Cortés gave an order to burn the ships and left no choice but to fight until their last breath.
+Cortés gave the order to burn the ships and left no choice but to fight until their last breath.

 That wasn’t the end for everyone.
 Part of the army survived and they got a hold of the treasure.